 The Inspiration Assessment component only takes an inspiration scan as input.
-In addition, the user may input an inhalation threshold, input a percentile for PercX calculation, create the additional LungMapTM Report and/or turn filtering off.
+In addition, the user may input inhalation thresholds, create the additional LungMapTM Report and/or turn filtering off.
 For more information on optional inputs, see Section 4.3.
 For the version of LungMap targeting former smokers, the Patient Sex DICOM attribute (0x0010,0x0040) must be present and contain an "M" or "F" value.